trunk-io/docs/check/configuration/supported/shfmt.md

 ## Auto Enabling

-shfmt will be auto-enabled if any of the following filetypes are present: *shell*
+shfmt will be auto-enabled if any *Shell* files are present.

-## Settings